pellepelster/pages/solidblocks.de/content/_index.md

 <div class="feature-divider"></div>

+{{<feature-container title="Hosting">}}

+  {{<feature-row>}}

+    {{<feature title="Open Source" iconClasses="fa-brands fa-linux solidblocks-green">}}
+      Host open source solutions like Keycloak, PostgreSQL, GitLab, Grafana, HashiCorp Vault, and many more.
+Based on common and proven deployment patterns, custom open-source hosting on top of Solidblocks combines a stable hosting solution with the option to customize the solution to your specific needs.
+    {{</feature>}}

+    {{<feature title="Custom Applications" iconClasses="fa-industry solidblocks-orange">}}
+      From greenfield JVM or .NET Core projects, to Python and Ruby-based solutions, to matured and still useful PHP applications, its customizability and extendability make Solidblocks the perfect platform to host your custom business applications or give legacy applications a new life and a stable environment.
+    {{</feature>}}

+    {{<feature title="Maintenance & Overhaul" iconClasses="fa-screwdriver-wrench solidblocks-yellow">}}
+        Depending on the underlying ecosystem or framework of your appliction, Solidblocks components like Keycloak or OpenVPN can be retrofitted to strenghted security and secure your application gibing give it a longer lifetime.
+    {{</feature>}}

+  {{</feature-row>}}
+{{</feature-container>}}

+<div class="feature-divider"></div>
 {{<feature-container title="Simplicity">}}

 {{<feature-row>}}
     {{<feature title="Your code" iconClasses="fa-code-branch solidblocks-orange">}}
       You own the code for your solution, no proprietary components you can fork it anytime you want.
+Depending on the scope and goal of the solution, pairing and/or co-creation on your code can help ensure that the knowledge and the routines to operate your applications is distributed.
     {{</feature>}}

-    {{<feature title="Your Servers and Data" iconClasses="fa-cloud solidblocks-yellow">}}
+    {{<feature title="Your Servers & Data" iconClasses="fa-cloud solidblocks-yellow">}}
-      For mananged solutions all resources can be hosted in you cloud projects so you have always access to all VMs and data.
+      For mananged solutions all resources can be hosted in your cloud accounts so you have always access to all VMs and data.
+This applies for all services that are used to build your solution, AWS, Hetzner Cloud, Elastic.co and more.
+You always own the accounts and can take over control at any time.
     {{</feature>}}

     {{<feature title="VMs and Servers" iconClasses="fa-server solidblocks-green">}}
       Although a fully blown container orchestration like Kubernetes has its benefits, sometimes a simple solution based on VMs or even bare metal can be more cost-effective and easier to handle, maintain and operate.
+If available a deployment to on-premise hardware is also an option to better utilize already existing gear.
     {{</feature>}}